schmamuel/ipelets/README.md

 ## rename unused layers ##

 Using this ipelet renames all unused layers, i.e. never visible, on the current page by adding the prefix "unused" to the name of the layer.

+## set minipage ##

+This ipelet can change labels into minipages and vice versa.
+It also can change the style of a minipage.

+## link ##

+This ipelet provides a shortcut for assigning a link action to a group.